Fruit Anise Bark

 More

-This is a sweet snack full of chewy fruit and crunchy cashews, perfect to nibble or wrap as a gift.
+This is a sweet snack full of chewy fruit and crunchy nuts, perfect to nibble or wrap as a gift.